-The COVID-19 pandemic meant that many schools throughout the world were forced to close their doors and transition to online classes.
-This led to a huge rise in the number of students practicing distance learning.
+The COVID-19 pandemic means that many schools throughout the world were forced to close their doors and transition to online classes, leading to a huge rise in the number of students practicing distance learning.

 World Distance Learning Day - Survey Results

 What are the benefits of distance learning?

 Distance learning is often more flexible and cost-effective than traditional learning methods.
 Distance learning also offers a chance for a more diverse learning atmosphere and experience, offering you valuable opportunities to interact with and learn from people with different cultures and backgrounds across the world.

 How do you know which distance learning programs and courses are best?